Coming Together For Clean Water

 How It Works

-Starting with the Village of Newburg, we're taking a three pronged approach to transforming a community's relationship with the Milwaukee River.
+In each Healthy River Community, we're taking a three-pronged approach to transforming a community's relationship with the Milwaukee River.
 Ultimately, we hope to develop a model that is replicable across the region, creating long term sustainability in the health of the Milwaukee River watershed.
 In each participating community, we'll work to:

 We protect the things we care about.
 That's why one of the first steps of the project is reaching out to residents and helping them to develop a passion for and connection with the Milwaukee River watershed right in their own backyards!
 From kayaking programs to community wide festivals to door to wastershed tours to tours of homes, we want to make sure everyone sees and feels the incredible value of being a Milwaukee River community.

 We know most people want to make a difference, and that often the only thing holding them back is the knowledge of what they can do.
-That's why we'll be offering one-on-one programming, property owner workshops, water quality monitoring, storm drain stenciling, and more that makes the problems (and more importantly, their solutions!) easy to understand and act on.
+That's why we'll be offering one-on-one property consultations, property owner workshops, family friendly programming and more that makes the problems (and more importantly, their solutions!) easy to understand and act on.

 Where we're headed.